alicekellings/Sidebuzcom/src/content/blog/your-ultimate-guide-to-feeling-refreshed.md

 Speaking of napping at work, did you know that a weekday nap is encouraged in countries around the world?
 For example, there is the tradition of the *siesta* in Spain.
 In China, people take an hour break midday to rest.
 In Japan, *inemuri* means napping while present and is seen as a sign of hard work.

 In the United States, the [CDC](https://www.cdc.gov/workplacehealthpromotion/initiatives/resource-center/pdf/WHRC-Brief-Sleep-508.pdf) recommends dedicated physical space—as well as scheduling—to allow for napping.
 Many organizations have already incorporated nap rooms into their offices.
-Google, NASA, and Ben & Jerry’s support napping by providing specific spaces like “napping pods” for their employees.
+Google, NASA, and Ben & Jerry’s support napping by providing specific spaces like “napping pods�?for their employees.

 *Image by **Teal Thomsen*